avengerpenguin/notes/Notes/Magic The Gathering.md

 - [[Unleash the Pigs]] -- Sarkhan's Unsealing and End-Raze Forerunners with mana ramp trick (Oracle, Dryad of the Ilysian Grove, Clock)
 - Lucky Seven -- Sarkhan's Unsealing, lots of things with 7 power
-- Dragon Lady -- Radha plus dragons
+- Dragon Lady -- Radha plus dragons.
+Land ramp with (Oracle, Dryad of the Ilysian Grove)